sverweij/dependency-cruiser/doc/options-reference.md

 ### `forceDeriveDependents`

+> [!WARNING]
+> Deprecated.
+This optiton hasnt had any effect on dependency-cruiser's behaviour
+> since a few major versions.
+I there's a need to maniuplate whether or not
+> dependendents get derived independent of any rule (/ metric/ report) needing
+> them use the [`skipAnalysisNotInRules`](#skipanalysisnotinrules) option as
+> documented below.
+>
+> #### Previously documented behaviour
-Dependency-cruiser will automatically determine whether it needs to derive dependents.
+>> Dependency-cruiser will automatically determine whether it needs to derive dependents.
-However, if you want to force them to be derived, you can switch this variable to `true`.
+>> However, if you want to force them to be derived, you can switch this variable
+>> to `true`.

 ### `experimentalStats`